How Does Accident Compensation Work In Texas?

 - $25,000 for property damage per accident

 This coverage pays for injuries to someone else in an accident you cause.
-It's wise to consider that you may be held personally liable for anything in excess of your policy limits, so carefully review your policy and make sure you have all the coverage you need.
+It’s wise to consider that you may be held personally liable for anything in excess of your policy limits, so carefully review your policy and decide if you have enough insurance coverage.

 What to do after an accident:

 It feels like a lot to remember, and certainly is.
 The moments after a car wreck are often panicked, but there are a few simple things to remember to take care of.

 - Call the police.
 They can assess the damage suffered, and you can file a report.